zbalkan/wazuh-devenv/README.md

 7. The installation and configuration will be completed successfully.
 If any error occurs, messages would be displayed for the user to fix the issues manually.
 8. Initiate VS Code from the WSL for first engagement by navigating to the repository -such as `~/wazuh-devenv`, and typing `code .`.
 You don't have to keep the WSL terminal on afterwards.
 9. Remove the origin from Github to prevent accidentally leaking your rules and decoders to public repositories by running `git remote rm origin`.
 10. Add your organization's git repository for further use `git remote add origin <URL>`.
-You
+11. Initiate your preference of Python virtual environment.
 12. You should be able to read and access rules from the repository.
 Add the rules and decoders to git.

 You are ready to update and test your logs locally.
 You can combine the script into your CI/CD pipeline for deployment.